Danimineiro/Empire-Rewritten/Source/1.3/Documentation/Resources.md

 	</Empire_Rewritten.ResourceDef>
 </Defs>
 ```
 - Fill in the `defName`, `Label`  and `description` fields.
-We recommend prefixing your `defName` with the name of your mod or a common prefix your mod uses
+We recommend prefixing your `defName` with the name of your mod or a common prefix your mod uses.
+If needed or wanted, you can also define a `Empire_Rewritten.ResourceWorker` using the optional `resourceWorker` field.
+It can modify the internal `Verse.ThingFilter` using C#
 ```xml
 <?xml version="1.0" encoding="utf-8" ?>
 <Defs>